pachyderm/docs/content/latest/how-tos/basic-data-operations/export-data-out-pachyderm/mount-repo-to-local-computer.md

 MLDM enables you to mount a repository as a local filesystem on your computer by using the `pachctl mount` command.
-This command uses the Filesystem in Userspace (FUSE) user interface to export a Pachyderm File System (PFS) to a Unix computer system.
+This command uses the Filesystem in Userspace (FUSE) user interface to export a MLDM File System (PFS) to a Unix computer system.
 This functionality is useful when you want to pull data locally to experiment, review the results of a pipeline, or modify the files